 Preheat the oven to 375F.
-Pulse all the ingredients above in a food processor until the mixture comes together.
+Pulse oats, parsley, carrot, garlic, and cilantro in a food processor until the mixture is roughly chopped.
+Then add in the rest of the ingredients until the mixture comes together.
 Roughly about 10 to 15 pulses.
 If the mixture seems too dry, you can add another tablespoon of olive oil or water.
 You DON’T want the mixture to be like a hummus, more like thick wet course sand.

 Form the mixture into patties or balls, whichever you prefer.
 To make the patties, I used an ice cream scoop and flattened them with my hand on a baking sheet.
 To make the balls pictured here, I took a melon baller and formed them into balls and rolled them between my hands.

 Spray the patties or balls with olive oil spray or a drizzle of olive oil and place in the oven for 25 minutes.
 After 25 minutes remove them from the oven and flip over and spray the other side with olive oil spray and cook for an additional 5 minutes.